Conduct an assessment

 Prerequisites

-• You have a global role that has the Assessments > Conduct assessments global permission.
+• You have a global role with the Assessments > Conduct assessments global permission.

-• To submit an assessment: You have a resource role that has the Asset > Add and Attribute > Add resource permissions on the domain or its community, for example, Business Steward.
+• To submit an assessment: You have a resource role with the Asset > Add and Attribute > Add resource permissions on the domain or its community, for example, Business Steward.

 To submit an assessment: The following must be true for the domain (or its community) that is selected when submitting the assessment.